Explore the vibrant art, religion, and food culture of the Kingdom of Cambodia, and spend time with the country's leading artists and performers.

 - Angkor Wat: Those who take the optional extension will tour Angkor Wat, the legendary temple complex, and see other wonders nearby.

 Lauren Iida is originally from Seattle and has been living and working in Cambodia for the last 10 years.
-She is a cut paper artist, illustrator, educator, and founder and director of 501(c)(3) non-profit, the Antipodes Collective, which creates high-quality learning materials for Cambodian children.
-She founded her art-tour company, Two Roads Art Tours, to combine her passion for the arts with her love for Cambodia.
+She is a cut paper artist, illustrator, founder of Open Studio Cambodia, an art space dedicated to promoting and supporting emerging Cambodian contemporary artists.
+She began leading groups in 2017 to combine her love for Cambodia with her passion for art.

 A $500 deposit is required to secure your spot.
 This deposit is nonrefundable after three days.
 We have a limited capacity, and we expect the trip to fill quickly.
 The main trip program will cost $2,980 ($500 deposit plus $2,480 final payment).
 The optional four-day extension to Angkor Wat will cost an additional $985.